 Another popular Montessori material, color matching toys, helps develop visual discrimination, organization, and vocabulary.

 For toddlers, ball runs help to prepare them for reading by strengthening their visual tracking senses.
 One to be used with supervision, it’s important to choose an option without the bells and whistles to prevent overwhelm and allow the child to focus.

 Adding in some climbing/balanced-based toys can provide the necessary stimulation while being enjoyed for many years to come.
 Some even support the weight of an adult, so the fun doesn’t have to stop in childhood.

 Finally, the learning tower is not so much an educational toy as a facilitator for participatory play.
 While it might not be safe for a two year to balance on a chair to help with the cooking, a learning tower keeps them safely contained while raising them to the appropriate height.

 For parents trying to reinforce handwashing, this makes it easier for little ones to access the sink for washing hands and brushing teeth.

 These items are great for having your toddler safely participate in cooking activities.

 As a parent, you know your child best.
 So use your judgment to decide which of the items on this list are appropriate for your toddler’s development stage.
 Remember, it’s about encouraging, not enforcing exploratory play.

-What is your toddler’s favorite Montessori toy?
+What is 2 year old’s favorite Montessori toy?